A Reconfiguration and Commentary on Revelation 1-3

 Chapter 2 7b To the one who is victorious, I will give the right to eat from the tree of life, which is in the paradise of God.

-The Tree of Life seems to be the tree in the garden of Eden (see Gen. 3:22), which will once again be accessible to the victorious during Messiah's earthly reign, implying that the victorious will live long earthly lives that could span the whole Millennial Reign (see also Rev. 22:14).
+The Tree of Life is presumably the tree in the garden of Eden (see Gen. 3:22), which will once again be accessible to the victorious during Messiah's earthly reign, implying that the victorious will live long earthly lives that could span the whole Millennial Reign (see also Rev. 22:14).
 The coming Messiah will also rule throughout Christ's Millennial Reign.
-Paradise, which means garden, appears to be a place of bliss on (or under) the earth.
+Paradise, which means garden, appears to be a place of bliss on or under the earth.
 According to Paul, in 2 Cor.
-12:2-4, it exists in the physical realm (see also Gen 2:8) and spiritual realm (see also Luke 23:43).
+12:2-4, it exists both in the physical realm (see also Gen 2:8) and spiritual realm (see also Luke 23:43).

-The rewards to the "victorious" in this and other epistles are not given to all Christians, but only to those who have suffered grievously, even unto death, for their God.
+The rewards to the "victorious" faithful in these epistles are not given to all Christians, but only to those who have suffered grievously, even unto death, for their God.

 5.2.2.2 The Epistle to Smyrna: Commentary (Rev. 2:8,11a,9-10,11b)